Science City Must Move

 Apple App now available for Science City

 Thanks to our talented high-school volunteer Gurpreet Chana, there is now a free Science City app for your iPhone.
-Keep in touch with hours, prices, and events.
+Experience Science City the way it was when it was open at 930 Marion Ave.
 To download it, visit the App Store at http://www.apple.com/itunes/.
 You can find the app in the Education section under Canada South Science City.

 David Suzuki Presents Award to Science City